-5.27 The council recommends that all persons employed on licensed premises be encouraged to attend training programmes to raise awareness of their responsibilities and particularly of the offences contained within the Act and the conditions of the Agenda item number: 5 Appendix 1 licence.
+5.27 The council recommends that all persons employed on licensed premises be encouraged to attend training programmes to raise awareness of their responsibilities and particularly of the offences contained within the Act and the conditions of the licence.
 Where recognised training programmes are not available employers should ensure that their employees are advised of their responsibilities and the offences under the Act.